axonivy-market/portal/Documentation/portal-guide/source/portal-developer-guide/components/additional-components.rst

    +-----------------------------------+--------------------------+
    | DownloadDocumentItem              | DownloadDocument         |
    +-----------------------------------+--------------------------+

+4. If you customized IvyDocument which extended from class ``ch.ivy.addon.portalkit.ivydata.bo.IvyDocument``, please change it to be extended from class ``com.axonivy.portal.component.ivydata.bo.IvyDocument``.

+5. Attributes ``typeSelectionItems`` and ``selectedType`` now using ``com.axonivy.portal.component.enums.DocumentType``.
+   Therefore, if you customized document types, please use ``com.axonivy.portal.component.enums.DocumentType`` instead of ``ch.ivy.addon.portalkit.enums.DocumentType``.

 .. note::
    You can remove redundant overridden configurations, sub processes and data classes